Classification of tight contact structures on small Seifert fibered L-spaces: Characteristic covectors, tightness, and full paths

 First, we observe that steps taken for $v\neq z'$ never change the presentation considered, neither the path drops out at any of these vertices.
 (To the remaining case $v=z'$ we dedicate Subsection \ref{central}.)

 \begin{lem} Characteristic vectors $c$ and $c- 2\PD(v), v\neq z', \langle c,v\rangle= v\cdot v,$ always belong to the same surgery presentation. \end{lem}

-\proof As these vertices ($v\in\Gamma', v\neq z'$) are described by $v=e_i-\sum e_j$, the evaluation of characteristic covector $c$ reaches the extreme value (the self-intersection) when presenting generators all admit the same sign as in the vertex.
+\proof As these vertices ($v\in\Gamma', v\neq z'$) are described by $v=e_i-\sum e_j$, the evaluation of characteristic covector $c$ reaches the self-intersection when presenting generators all admit the same sign as in the vertex.
 So, $-2\PD(v)$ changes their signs from $(+-\cdots-)$ to $(-+\cdots+)$.
 But this change has no effect on the evaluation of $c$ on any of the $\Gamma$-vertices.

-Indeed, from the way how the exceptional classes are chosen we see that each $e_j$ starts some new vertex, either one on the manifold side or one on the dual side, but at the same time each $e_j$ co-forms the previous vertex in that graph (as its last generator) and one of the vertices in the opposite graph (as some middle generator).
-Therefore, the influence of the change of signs on a dual vertex can be traced back to the manifold graph $\Gamma$: the first two classes are together present in exactly one vertex with the same (negative) sign, while any further pair (second and third, third and fourth,...) presents a further $-2$-vertex on the manifold side, in particular the two classes have the opposite signs in it.
-This shows that for both configurations (previous and new) the possible contributions of considered classes nullify on manifold vertices.
+Indeed, from the way how the exceptional classes are chosen we see that each $e_j$ starts some new vertex, either one on the manifold side or one on the dual side.
+So, the starting and the last generator of $v$ are non-starting on the manifold side, while all its middle generators are starting (and last) generators of manifold vertices.
+Hence, the restriction of $c$ to the generators of $v$ evaluates trivially on $\Gamma$, $\langle c|_v,\Gamma\rangle=0$, and is therefore independent of sign.

 Since these (manifold-side) evaluations directly correspond to rotation numbers, by neither of these moves we switch between presentations. \endproof